j98222/RepData_PeerAssessment1/PA1_template.md

 ## [1] 835
 ```
 ## Imputing missing values
-1.The total number of missing values in the dataset
+1. The total number of missing values in the dataset

 ```r
 sum(is.na(raw_data$steps))